dwaite/connect/SIOP/siop-requirements.md

 A.SIOP request

-*   1. Not all OpenID Providers must have the capability to issue self-signed id_tokens, and that capability remains specific to Self-Issued OpenID Providers
+*   1.Not all OpenID Providers must have the capability to issue self-signed id_tokens, and that capability remains specific to Self-Issued OpenID Providers (which can be native apps, PWAs, etc.)
 *   2.SIOP can be used for log in and/or requesting claims to transmit identity characteristics.
 *   3.SIOP supports Implicit Flow.
     *   SIOPs being native apps, PWA, browser apps, etc. cannot be expected to support Authorization Code Flow